 top of page

-Bipolar Disorder (formerly called manic-depression) is a mental health disorder that causes unusual shifts in mood, energy, activity levels, concentration, and ability to complete daily tasks.
-In clinical practice, people often describe themselves as having Bipolar Disorder when they experience sudden, intense changes in mood in response to some type of stressor which is not necessarily an indicator of the disorder.
-Those diagnosed with Bipolar Disorder have moods which range from periods of extremely elevated mood which can last several days (known as manic episodes) to profoundly depressed mood which can last for weeks to months (known as depressive episode).
-Below Gabby’s story illustrates how symptoms of Bipolar Disorder are different than sudden changes in mood in response to a stressor:
+Bipolar disorder (formerly called manic-depression) is a mental health disorder that causes unusual shifts in mood, energy, activity levels, concentration, and ability to complete daily tasks.
+In clinical practice, people often describe themselves as having bipolar disorder when they experience sudden, intense changes in mood in response to some type of stressor which is not necessarily an indicator of the disorder.

 Facts and Symptoms of Bipolar Disorder

-Approximately 3% of people in the US suffer from Bipolar Disorder each year.
+Approximately 3% of people in the US suffer from Bipolar Disorder each year according to statistics from the National Institutes of Health.
 This disorder occurs in men and women at the same rates and is typically diagnosed in late adolescence or early adulthood.
-Symptoms will differ depending on if the person is currently experiencing a manic or depressive episode but they can also have periods of time where they do not seem to experience any symptoms.
-This chart explains the symptoms of both manic and depressive episodes:

 Symptoms of a Manic Episode